 \section{The $1/2$ iterative procedure applied to the case where $A$ has more than one maximizing probability.}

 The discussion that will be made in this section only addresses questions regarding numerical evidence obtained from the $1/2$ iterative procedure.
-We do not present rigorous proofs on this section.
-The interest on this section is to understand better the dynamics of the $1/2$ iterative procedure on the case there is more than one maximizing probability.
-In some sense there are basin of attractions depending where one begins the iteration of the $1/2$ iterative procedure.
+We do not present rigorous proofs in this section.
+The interest here is to understand better the dynamics of the $1/2$ iterative procedure on the case where there is more than one maximizing probability.
+In this case more than one calibrated subaction may exist.
+In some sense, there are different basins of attractions for different subactions (depending where one begins - the initial condition - the iteration of the $1/2$ iterative procedure).

 Consider the potential $A(x)=- x^2 (x-1/3)^2 (x-2/3)^2 (x-1)^2 $ which has maximal value $m(A)=0$ and Mather set equal to $\{0,1/3,2/3\}$ (when the setting is $S^1$ and not $[0,1]$).
-The ergodic maximizing probabilities are $\mu_1=\delta_0$ and $\mu_2 = \frac{1}{2} (\delta_{1/3} + \delta_{2/3}).$ In this case there exist more than one calibrated subaction (see Theorems 12 and 15 in \cite{GL1} or Theorem 5 in \cite{GLT}).
+The ergodic maximizing probabilities are $\mu_1=\delta_0$ and $\mu_2 = \frac{1}{2} (\delta_{1/3} + \delta_{2/3}).$ In this case, there exists more than one calibrated subaction (see Theorems 12 and 15 in \cite{GL1} or Theorem 5 in \cite{GLT}).
 One can get numerical evidence of the graph of these different calibrated subactions by considering the iteration of $\mathcal{G}$ on distinct initial conditions.
 What kind of numerical evidence we can get from the use of the $1/2$ iterative procedure?
 Taking the initial condition $f_0=0$ and iterating $\mathcal{G}$ we get the function $V$ which has the graph shown on Figure \ref{fig:contraex_1}.
 This function $V$ "should be" a calibrated subaction.
 The graph of the associated function $R$ (see expression (\ref{x1})) is displayed on Figure~\ref{fig:Rbom}.
 Suppose we did not know in advance where the Mather set is.
 From Figure \ref{fig:Rbom} we have numerical evidence that the values of $R$ on the two periodic orbits $\{0\}$ and $\{1/3,2/3\}$ are equal to zero (or, $\sim 0$).

 The general idea is: even in the case the maximizing probability is not unique we get numerical evidence about the possible maximizing probabilities.
 Another initial condition $f_0$ can be attracted to another calibrated subaction $V$ by iteration of $\mathcal{G}.$ Indeed, let $\alpha_{\varepsilon,a}:[0,1] \to \mathbb{R}$ be a piecewise linear bump function defined by